Forest Glen, Chicago

-Forest Glen is one of the 77 official city community areas of Chicago, Illinois, located on the city's Northwest Side.
+Forest Glen is one of the 77 community areas of Chicago in Illinois, United States, located on the city's Northwest Side.
 It comprises the neighborhoods of Forest Glen, Edgebrook and Sauganash, with sub-neighborhoods of Sauganash Park, Wildwood, North Edgebrook and Old Edgebrook.

 Neighborhoods

 Edgebrook

 Edgebrook borders the neighborhood of Sauganash to the west and Forest Glen to the south.
 Edgebrook was once part of the Sauganash land tract known as Caldwell's Reserve, and was annexed by the city of Chicago in 1889.
 To the north of Edgebrook sits Wildwood and then North Edgebrook.
 Frequently the three communities together are referred to as Edgebrook.

 Edgebrook is roughly bordered by I-94 (the Edens Expressway) and the city limits to the east, the forest preserve and Niles to the west, the North Branch of the Chicago River to the south, and the Chicago city limits to the north.

 Edgebrook is home to the Billy Caldwell Golf Course and the Edgebrook Golf Course, both operated by the Cook County Forest Preserves, and Edgebrook Elementary School, which has consistently ranked highly among the many Chicago Public Schools in terms of standardized test performance.
 Edgebrook School's mascot is the Eagle.

 The 84 Peterson and 85A North Central CTA bus routes serve the Edgebrook neighborhood.
 The Milwaukee District North Line also has a stop in Edgebrook.

 Additionally, the Edgebrook Branch of the Chicago Public Library system is located on Devon Avenue, in the heart of the Edgebrook neighborhood.